PART 2 - UNRAVELING THE TRAUMA

 • What about being in an exclusive religious group that fears being tainted or influenced by those outside of the group?

-• What if you don’t comply to the implied rules and there is threat of exclusion if you don’t have the “right spirit”.
+• What if you don’t comply with the implied rules, and there is the threat of exclusion if you don’t comply or have the “right spirit?”

-I’m sure there are more questions we can ask but this is enough “food for thought” to demonstrate this is a complicated subject that is extremely hard to make an exact definition.
+I’m sure there are more questions we can ask, but this is enough “food for thought” to demonstrate that this is a complicated subject that is extremely hard to define.

 But for simplicity’s sake, I’d like to present two definitions.

-The first, I found in a Google search and it seems accurate and helpful.
+The first I found in a Google search seems accurate and helpful.

 The second is my own after a lifetime of seeing these abuses all around me.